sbryngelson/group-docs/group-syllabus/formatting.md

     * Separating two things that are different, like "Runge--Kutta" time stepping
     * Ranges, like "Steps 5--8 are unnecessary for algorithm X".
 * Em dash
-    * For use to put a parenthetical in a sentence, like "I went to the grocery store---one that was extremely far away---and picked up cooking supplies."
+    * For putting a parenthetical in a sentence, like "I went to the grocery store---one that was extremely far away---and picked up cooking supplies."
-        * I recommend avoiding use of the em dash.
+        * I recommend avoiding the use of the em dash.